PyRigi/PyRigi/doc/development/howto/database_interface.md

 | `order_by(column, asc=True)`, `limit(n)`, `offset(n)` | Ordering and paging.                    |

-All three predicate methods may be combined on one builder; their conditions are joined with `AND`. `where_any` is a convenience for the common case of OR-ing a few filters;
-`where_expr` handles everything else, including nesting and negation.
+All three predicate methods may be combined on one builder; their conditions are joined with `AND`.
+The `where_any` method is a convenience for the common case of OR-ing a few filters; `where_expr` handles everything else, including nesting and negation.
 The builder's `where(filters)` and `where_expr(expr)` correspond to the `filters` and `expr` parameters of `fetch`.

-`compile()` returns an immutable {class}`~pyrigi.graphDB.query.CompiledQuery` (SQL string plus bound parameters) that can be inspected before execution, which is useful for debugging and tests.
+The `compile()` method returns an immutable {class}`~pyrigi.graphDB.query.CompiledQuery` (SQL string plus bound parameters) that can be inspected before execution, which is useful for debugging and tests.

 ### Mapping and streaming